 - 1 lb ground beef

 - 16 refrigerated biscuit dough, I used Pillsbury Grands

 - Red & green food coloring

-Spoon the beef mixture into the center of one biscuit, leaving a space around the entire edge, then sprinkle with some cheese.
+- Spoon a heaping spoonful of beef mixture into the center of each biscuit, leaving a space around the entire edge.

-Place another flattened biscuit over the meat-topped one and using a fork, press and seal the edges.
+- Place another flattened biscuit over the meat-topped ones.
+Then, using a fork, press and seal the edges.